Helperbird/website/src/pages/help/how-to-use-my-subscription-key.md

 url: help/how-to-use-my-subscription-key/
 ---

+## Key Points

+**Locating Subscription Key**: Your Helperbird Pro subscription key is sent in the second email after you sign up.

+**Entering Subscription Key**: To activate your Helperbird Pro features, enter your subscription key in the Helperbird extension settings.

+**Step-by-Step Guide**: Follow the detailed steps provided to successfully enter your subscription key.

+**Alternative Login Options**: If you prefer, you can also log in using your email address, as outlined in our email login guide.

+**Support Available**: Our Helperbird support team is ready to assist if you encounter any issues or have questions during the process.

-## Where to find my Helperbird Subscription key
+## Where to Find My Helperbird Subscription Key

+Locating your Helperbird Pro subscription key is simple:

-Your Helperbird Pro subscription key can be located in the second email you receive after signing up.
-If you need assistance, please don't hesitate to contact our support team for help.
+- **Check Your Email**: After signing up for Helperbird Pro, your subscription key will be in the second email you receive.
+- **Need Assistance?**: If you have trouble finding your key or have any questions, our support team is ready to help.

-## How to enter my Helperbird Subscription key
+## How to Enter My Helperbird Subscription Key

+Follow these steps to enter your Helperbird subscription key and activate your Pro features.

+### Steps to Enter Subscription Key

-**Step 1:** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.
+1. **Open Helperbird**: Click the Helperbird icon in your browser's top right corner.

-**Step 2:** The extension will open.
-Showing the quick actions and other features.
+2. **View Extension**: The Helperbird extension will open, displaying quick actions and other features.

-**Step 3:** Click the settings cog in the top right corner of the extension.
+3. **Access Settings**: Click the settings cog in the top right corner of the extension.

-**Step 4:** A drop down menu will appear.
+4. **Drop Down Menu**: A menu will appear.

-**Step 5:** Click the login button.
+5. **Initiate Login**: Click the login button.

-**Step 6:** A new tab will open.
+6. **New Tab Opens**: A new tab for login will open.

-**Step 7:** Scroll to the subscription section.
+7. **Go to Subscription Section**: Scroll to the subscription section.

-**Step 8:** Enter your subscription key.
+8. **Enter Key**: Input your subscription key.

-**Step 9:** Click the save button.
+9. **Save Key**: Click the save button.

-**Step 10:** If a subscription is found, you will get confetti and a message saying you a subscription was found.
+10. **Subscription Confirmation**: If a valid subscription is found, you'll see confetti and a confirmation message.

-**Step 11:** If you do not have a subscription, you will get a message saying you do not have a subscription.
+11. **No Subscription Alert**: If no subscription is detected, a message will inform you.

-**Step 12:** You can also login using your email, please go to the email login guide to learn how.
+12. **Alternative Login Option**: You can also log in using your email.
+Refer to the email login guide for more details.

-## Video Tutorial

-- Coming soon.

-## Need more help?
+## Need More Help?

-If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.
+If you encounter any difficulties during the activation process or have further inquiries, please don't hesitate to reach out to the Helperbird support team for personalized assistance.